dustinpfister/blog_posts/_posts/nodejs-example-simple-rpg-game.md

 layout: post
 categories: node.js
 id: 627
-updated: 2020-03-15 19:46:09
+updated: 2020-03-16 11:48:00
-version: 1.14
+version: 1.15
 ---

-I have been wanting to get around to making a simple terminal based RPG style game with nodejs.
+I have been wanting to get around to making a simple terminal based RPG style game with nodejs, and write about it as one of several [nodejs example](https://nodejs.org/api/synopsis.html) posts.
 So I finally got around to doing just that.
 The basic idea that I had in mind was just a simple turn based terminal RPG game that uses [ANSI escape codes](/2019/09/19/nodejs-ansi-escape-codes/) to draw the state of the game board.
 Nothing special in terms of item drops, enemy types, spells, and even leveling up as I want to keep this one pretty simple.

 No name for this as of yet, I am horrible with names anyway, for not I will just call it simple RPG game.
 In time this example might server as a starting point for other more interesting projects, so I will want to try to keep everything neat and clean if I can.